-Most varieties will grow in any amount of space, thanks to the plant's ability to climb.
-The most common varieties of slicing cucumbers have sprawling vines with large green leaves and curling tendrils.
+Most varieties will grow in any amount of space, thanks to the plant’s ability to climb.
+The most common varieties of slicing cucumbers grow on vigorous vines shaded by large leaves.
 The growth of these plants is fast, and the crop yield is abundant if you care for them properly.

 - Cucumbers are seeded or transplanted outside in the ground no earlier than 2 weeks after last frost date.
 Cucumbers are extremely susceptible to frost damage; the soil must be at least 65ºF for germination.
 Do not plant outside too soon!

 - For an early crop, start cucumber seeds indoors about 3 weeks before you transplant them in the ground.
 They like bottom heat of about 70ºF (21ºC).
 If you don’t have a heat mat, put the seeds flat on top of the refrigerator or perch a few on top of the water heater.

 - Before you plant outside, select a site with full sun.

 - Ideally, soil should be neutral or slightly alkaline with a pH of 7.0.
 Improve clay soil by adding organic matter.
 Improve dense, heavy soili by adding peat, compost or rotted manure.
 (Get a soil test if you are unsure of your soil type; contact your local county cooperative extension.)
 Light, sandy soils are preferred for northern gardens, as they warm quickly in the spring.

 - Mix in compost and/or aged manure before planting to a depth of 2 inches and work into the soil 6 to 8 inches deep.
 Make sure that soil is moist and well-drained, not soggy.

 - Sow seeds in rows, 1 inch deep and 6 to 10 inches apart.